 To avoid complications, applicants will need to carefully enter and revise all the data they enter.
 Any inaccuracies on the New Zealand eTA form could lead to delays and even visa denials.

-After an applicant has completed the online eTA New Zealand form and paid the visa fee and tourist levy using a credit or debit card the initial application will be complete.
+After an applicant has completed the online eTA New Zealand form and paid the fee and tourist levy using a credit or debit card the initial application will be complete.
 The vast majority of New Zealand eTA applications will be quickly processed and approved.

 New Zealand eTA Registration Process